lnikolenko/blockchain-developer-bootcamp-final-project/README.md

 5. `truffle migrate --reset` - will deploy `CryptoUnion.sol` onto the local blockchain and make it available for use.
 6. `truffle test` - run unit tests for the smart contract.
 ### Frontend
-1. Clone this repo and `cd` into the cloned `blockchain-developer-bootcamp-final-project/client`
+1. `cd` into the cloned `blockchain-developer-bootcamp-final-project/client`
 2. `npm i` - installs the dependencies for the fronted
 3. `npm run start`
 4. Go to `http://localhost:3000` in your browser.
 Admin panel is located at `http://localhost:3000/admin`